Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Koondoola has 37 active public transport stops, all serving buses.
-These stops are covered by 11 different routes that collectively facilitate 1,998 weekly passenger trips.
-The transport accessibility is rated excellent, with residents located an average of 175 meters from the nearest stop.
+Koondoola has 37 active public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that collectively facilitate 1,998 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 175 meters from the nearest stop.
+As a primarily residential area, most Koondoola residents commute outward.
+Car remains the dominant mode of transport, used by 85% of residents, while only 6% use buses.
+On average, there are 1.4 vehicles per dwelling in Koondoola.

 Frequently Asked Questions - Transport